Orange Blossom Special (song)

-"Orange Blossom Special" is a fiddle tune about a luxury passenger train of the same name.
+"Orange Blossom Special" is a fiddle tune about the luxury passenger train of the same name.
 The song was written by Ervin T. Rouse (1917–1981) in 1938 and was first recorded by Rouse and his brother Gordon in 1939.
 Often called simply "The Special" or "OBS", the song is commonly referred to as "the fiddle player's national anthem".

 Importance

 By the 1950s, "The Orange Blossom Special" had become a perennial favorite at bluegrass festivals, popular for its rousing energy.

 Authorship

 Rouse copyrighted the song before the Orange Blossom Special train ever came to Jacksonville.
 Other musicians, including Robert Russell "Chubby" Wise, have claimed authorship of the song.
 Wise did not write it although he claimed for years that he had.
-Rouse, a mild mannered man who lived deep in the Everglades never contested the matter.
-Years later, Johnny Cash learned of Rouse and brought him to Miami to play the song at one of his concerts.
+Rouse, a mild-mannered man who lived deep in the Everglades, never contested the matter.
+Years later, Johnny Cash learned of Rouse and brought him to Miami to play the song at a Cash concert.
 In a video on YouTube, Gene Christian, a fiddler for Bill Monroe who knew both men, confirms that Rouse wrote and copyrighted the song.
 Christian says in the interview that Chubby Wise popularized the song by playing it weekly on the Grand Ole Opry.

 As Wise tells the story, he and Rouse decided to visit the Jacksonville Terminal in Florida to tour the Orange Blossom Special train.

 Rouse copyrighted the song in 1938 and recorded it in 1939.
 Bill Monroe, regarded by many as "the father of bluegrass music", recorded the song (with Art Wooten on fiddle) and made it a hit.
 Since then countless versions have been recorded, among them Wise's own, as an instrumental in a 1969 album Chubby Wise and His Fiddle.
 And that version, said Wise, "is the way it was written and the way it's supposed to be played".

-Leon "Pappy" Selph says that he was the author of The Orange Blossom Special in this interview in 1997.
-He states that he wrote it in 1931.
+Leon "Pappy" Selph in this interview dated 1997 that he authored the song in 1931.